mmccoyd/hillside/hillside46/README.md

 # Why

-Your finger tips do not move parallel to each other when you curl and extend them.
-It makes sense that your keyboard should not either.
+The splay is there because your finger tips do not move parallel to each other when you curl and extend them.
+It makes sense for your keyboard columns to match that.

 ## Layout Tester